 The GREs and TOEFL are given periodically throughout the year.
 Specific test dates can be obtained by calling the Educational Testing Service, 609-921-9000, or by visiting their Web site at www.ets.org.

 Applications are accepted for fall admission only.
 Forms may be downloaded from the GSAS website.
 Please adhere to the deadline dates published in the GSAS Application Appendix.
 Applications submitted after the due date are considered on a rolling admission basis if seats remain, but many programs fill rapidly.

-Prospective students are invited to visit the department during the fall and spring academic terms to learn more about the program.
+Prospective students are encouraged to visit the Institute to learn more about the program.
+Meeting students and professors is the best way to get a feel for the program.
 We can arrange for you to sit in on a class and suggest you check Course Listings for what might coincide with your visit.
-To schedule a visit, please contact email@example.com.
+To schedule a visit, please contact firstname.lastname@example.org.
 Please note that visits should be scheduled well in advance if you wish to meet with faculty.

 Have a question about Literary Reportage?
 Please contact Professor Robert Boynton at email@example.com.

 The online application is available from the Graduate School of Arts and Science (GSAS) admissions website.

 Come visit us at our new state-of-the-art facility at 20 Cooper Square.
 Applicants are encouraged to attend classes and talk to current and past students.